Kathy Maister's Start Cooking

 posted in Vegetables and Beans by Kathy Maister

-I have already blogged about yellow onions, sweet Vidalia onions, purple onions, and scallions, but there are still a lot more onion choices out there!
+I have already written about yellow onions, sweet Vidalia onions, purple onions, and scallions, but there are still a lot more onion choices out there!
 Like potatoes and apples, you have to “know your onions” to pick out the right one for your particular recipe.

 Today I’m going to talk about chives, shallots, Spanish onions, more sweet onions, and pearl onions.